irarainey/vscode-applicationregistrations/README.md

 * **Show Owned Applications Only**
     * When selected the list of applications shown will only be where the current logged in user has been added as an owner.
 Uncheck this option to show all applications in the current tenant.
 Default value is `true`.
 * **Use Eventual Consistency**
     * When selected the `ConsistencyLevel: eventual` header is added to Graph API calls.
 This opens up the opportunity for advanced query functionality such as server-side ordering and filtering.
 However enabling this setting results in applications and properties only being shown in the list when all copies have been updated.
 This can lead to a delay in recent changes being shown.
 If you are working with a large number of applications (more than 200) it is recommended to enable this.
-Default value is `enabled`.
+Default value is `true`.
 * **Show Application Count Warning**
     * With this enabled the total number of applications you have in your tenant will be counted and a warning will be displayed if it is determined your **Use Eventual Consistency** setting is not set to the optimal value for your best experience.
 Default value is `true`.
 * **Maximum Query Apps**